ansys/pyprimemesh/doc/source/user_guide/fileio.rst

 Model
 ^^^^^

-When you import CAD Model and specify Part Creation Type as Model, PyPrime inherits the Part name from CAD Model name.
+When you import CAD Model and specify Part Creation Type as Model, PyPrime creates a single Part that inherits its name from the CAD Model name.
-The number of zones within a part is identical to the number of bodies within the CAD Model.
+The number of zones within the Part is identical to the number of bodies within the CAD Model.

 .. figure:: ../images/creation_model.png
     :width: 200pt
     :align: center

-    **Part creation by Model**
+    **Part creation by Model (from SpaceClaim CAD structure to Prime part structure)**

-CAD Model with Assembly
+Assembly
 ^^^^^^^^^^^^^^^^^^^^^^^

 When you import a CAD Model with Assembly level, PyPrime inherits the Part name from CAD Assembly name.